Whistleblower Laws in Pennsylvania

 If you are seeking to expose fraud by your employer, who receives funds from the U.S. government or the City of Philadelphia, you could recover a portion of the waste you bring to light.
 On the other hand, if you’ve already exposed the illegal activity of an employer and have suffered retaliation, there are important protections in place, and you could recover for damages.

 At Console Mattiacci Law, LLC, our dedicated Philadelphia employment lawyers represent people who expose an employer for bad behavior, both in “qui tam” actions and in whistleblower retaliation cases in Pennsylvania.
-Call us today at 215-545-7676 to set up a consultation.
+Call us today at 215-545-7676 or contact us online to set up a consultation.

 Federal False Claims Act for Pennsylvania Whistleblowers